Giving your child a voice in the mediation process

-As a family mediator, my role is to facilitate discussions between parents concerning arrangements for their children.
-My focus is on helping parents make decisions about their family’s future following their separation.
+As a family mediator, our role is to facilitate discussions between parents concerning arrangements for their children.
+Our focus is on helping parents make decisions about their family’s future following their separation.
 Whilst it is accepted that it is the parents’ responsibility to make decisions in respect of their children, it is becoming increasingly recognised that children should have a voice about the upcoming changes in their lives.
 This is known as Child Inclusive Mediation (CIM).

 The focus on children